ShelpAm/blog/computer-network/_posts/2025-04-23-computer-network-application-layer.md

 ## FTP (File Transfer Protocol)

+For controlling connection, it uses tcp port 21.

 FTP may run in _active_ or _passive_ mode, which determines how the data connection is established.

 - In **active mode**, the client starts listening for incoming data connections from the server on port M.